JoeH042/TeamProjects/README.md

 # 4981
+Login credentials for application
+#USERNAME: user
+#PASSWORD: password

 Getting database to work:
-#Make sure your username and password to enter myPHPAdmin matches the database.php file
+#Make sure your username and password to enter myPHPAdmin matches the model/database.php file

 Future capabilities